-TAKE NOTICE that an Annual Meeting of Shareholders (the "Meeting") of DUNDEE SUSTAINABLE TECHNOLOGIES INC. (the "Corporation") will be held at 11 a.m.
-(Eastern Time) on June 14, 2018 at 1002 Sherbrooke West, suite 2060, Montreal, Québec.
-The purposes of the meeting are to:
+TAKE NOTICE that an Annual and Special Meeting of the Shareholders (the "Meeting") of DUNDEE SUSTAINABLE TECHNOLOGIES INC. (the "Corporation") will be held solely by means of virtual meeting, rather than in person on Wednesday, August 19, 2020 at 10:00 a.m.
+(Eastern Time) for the following:

-- 1. receive the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2017 and the auditors' report thereon; - 2. elect directors; - 3. appoint auditors and authorize the directors to fix their remuneration; - 4. consider and, if deemed advisable, to adopt a resolution re-approving the Stock Option Plan of the Corporation; and - 5. transact such other business as may properly be brought before the Meeting.
+- 1. To present to the shareholders the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2019 and the auditors' report thereon; - 2.
+To elect four directors; - 3.
+To appoint PricewaterhouseCoopers, LLP, as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4.
+To consider and, if deemed advisable, to adopt a resolution approving the Stock Option Plan of the Corporation; and - 5.
+To transact such other business as may properly be brought before the Meeting.

-The details of the matters proposed to be put before the Meeting are set forth in the Management Information Circular accompanying the Notice, which is supplemental to and expressly made part of this Notice.
+The details of the matters proposed to be put before the Meeting are set forth in the Management Information Circular (the "Circular") accompanying this Notice and which is supplemental to and expressly made part of this Notice.